 Make the invitations.
 Make the invitations such that it reflects your personality and theme.
 You can utilize Microsoft Word to make them, or think of them by hand.
 It doesn’t generally make a difference, as long as the guests know all the data.
 On the invitation, write who the party is for, what day it is, the time it begins and ends, where your home is, and your telephone number (RSVP).
 Compose the RSVP due date, and advise the guests what to bring (sleeping bag, night suit, pillow, and so on.).
 Put the invitations in envelopes and mail them (or hand them out at school).
-If you don’t have enough mattresses or pillows, you can head over to topmattresspick.com read captivating articles on the that are not only comfortable to use but also easy on your Pocket.
+If you don’t have enough mattresses or pillows, you can head over to best place to buy a mattress – topmattresspick.com read captivating articles on the one that are, not only comfortable to use but also easy on your Pocket.

 Make up the goodie bags.
 At most sleepovers, the host makes goodie bags for the guests.
 Get a bag for every guest, and write their name on it.
 Inside the goodie bags, put in treats, a mini note pad, gel pens, nail polish as well as whatever else you figure your friends might want.
 Lay every one of the packs out on a table before the party (yet don’t give the bags to them until the point that it is finished.